20 August 2017

 Harry Hardt was born Hermann Karl Viktor Klimbacher Edler von Reichswahr in Pola, Küstenland, Austria-Hungary (now Pula, Istria, Croatia) in 1899.
 Hardt came from an aristocratic family with a strong military tradition.
 His father was an officer.

-Deferring to his father's wishes, Harry dropped out of art history studies to undergo officer training at a military academy.
-During the First World War, he concluded that a military career was useless and he chose for acting.
+Deferring his father's wishes, Harry dropped out of art history studies to undergo officer training at a military academy.
+During the First World War, he concluded that a military career was useless and he chose to act.

 After drama lessons in Graz and Berlin, he made his stage debut in 1919 at the Theater in Olmütz (now Czech Republic).
 From 1920 he played at the Trianon-Theater in Berlin.
 In the same year, the handsome actor made his first film appearance in the silent production Die Frauen vom Gnadenstein/The Women of Gnadenstein (Robert Dinesen, Joe May, 1920), for which Thea von Harbau had written the script.